etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/financial-management/accounting/analysis-tools.md

 ## **Balance Sheet and P&L Structure Advanced**

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Financial Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/financial-extensions/release-notes/).

 The **Balance Sheet and P&L Structure Advanced report** is an enhanced version of the previous “Balance Sheet and P&L Structure”.
 Its purpose is to expand the filtering criteria, including all the existing accounting dimensions in the table Accounting Transaction Details.